niangaotuantuan/niangaotuantuan.github.io/about/index.md

 **Yanran Li**

-I am a Bachelor candidate in the Centre of Information Science, School of Electronics Engineering and Computer Science(EECS), Peking University.
+I am a Bachelor in the Centre of Information Science, School of Electronics Engineering and Computer Science(EECS), Peking University.
 I work with [Prof. Sujian Li](http://www.icl.pku.edu.cn/member/lisujian/) and [Prof. Wenjie Li](http://www4.comp.polyu.edu.hk/~cswjli/).
 I also do some research at Microsoft as **Applied Researcher and Developer**.
 My research interests include Text Mining, Sentiment Analysis, Social Network Analysis, Applied Machine Learning and Optimization.